Rainier-PS/Invitation-Template/docs/USAGE_GUIDE.md

 ## 3. Creating Your RSVP Form (Tally.so)

 1. Go to [https://tally.so](https://tally.so) and create a free account.
-2. Build a new form with the following fields (recommended):
+2. Build a form with recommended fields:
    - Full name (Short Answer, Required)
    - Will you attend?
 (Multiple Choice: Yes/No, Required)
    - Number of guests (Number, Conditional)